Current vortices in hexagonal graphene quantum dots: Discussion

 In the previous section, we presented a few different cases of contact geometry on the hexagonal GQD.
 In each case, we used the transmission as a function of injection energy as a guide to choose the energies where there is current flowing between the contacts.
-Quite naturally, the complexity of the transmission profile increases with the number of contacts (see Figs. \ref{4contact} and \ref{5contact}) while fewer contacts lead to sharper transmission peaks (see Figs. \ref{plane_current_front}, \ref{vortfig} and \ref{vortfig2}).
-It is worth to mention that for the cases of 2-atom contacts the transmission peaks are quasi-symmetrical with respect to zero energy and some of these symmetrical spikes gives rise, not surprisingly, to similar current patterns.
+Quite naturally, the complexity of the transmission profile increases with the number of contacts {(see Figs. \ref{4contact} and \ref{5contact})} while fewer contacts lead to sharper transmission peaks (see Figs. \ref{plane_current_front}, \ref{vortfig} and \ref{vortfig2}).
+This is due to the width of the reservoirs.
+In the case where the contact is wider, say, Figs. \ref{4contact} and \ref{5contact}, the transmission becomes smoother.
+At the contacts, the current would, in principle, be carried by an infinite number of transverse modes but, due to the limited size of the interface reservoir-GQD, only a few of these enter into the device.
+This is so, due to the interface resistance (see chapter 2 of Ref.\cite{datta1997electronic}).

-In all cases studied, the current patterns corresponding to transmission peaks closest to zero energy are dominated by the edge states.
-Although the edge states appear at zero energy in the free GQD (see Figs. \ref{dispersio+DOS} and \ref{three_ldos} Z), with the contacts and the chemical potential difference between source and drain, the energy values where they occur is shifted from zero.